situmtech/cordova/example/README.md

 npm install
 ```

-> [!NOTE]
-> You might want to try out this configuration if you are facing some issues to build our sample app:
->
-> - node 19.8.1
-> - ionic 7.1.5 (@ionic/cli npm package)
-> - gradle 8.4
-> - java 17.0.6

 #### iOS only

 Run `pod install` or `pod update` from the `example/ios` folder to bring the dependencies to your project.